tkasang/website/user-guide/queries/querying_mongodb.md

 ```

 The above example will show a 'State' column, and allow you to filter on this column.
+Using 'multi-filter' will enable you to select 1 or many states.
+Read more about filters [here](writing_queries.md#query_filters).

 Live example on the demo instance: http://demo.redash.io/queries/3523/source.